yuxuanxc/tp/docs/UserGuide.md

 ![result for 'find-attraction'](images/findJurongResult.png)
 <div align="center"><sup style="font-size:100%"><i>Figure 8.
 The result of <code>find-attraction jurong</code></i></sup></div>

-#### 3.3.6 Listing all tourist attractions : `list-attraction`
+#### 4.3.6 Listing all tourist attractions : `list-attraction`

 Shows a list of all the tourist attractions.
-You can use this command to reset the view of the Attractions panel, as certain commands (`find-attraction`) can alter the view of the Attractions panel.
+Use this command to reset the view of the Attractions panel, as certain commands (`find-attraction`) can alter the view of the Attractions panel.

 Format: `list-attraction`
-#### 3.3.7 Clearing all attractions : `clear-attraction`
+#### 4.3.7 Clearing all attractions : `clear-attraction`

 Clears all tourist attractions.